bridgecrew-perf6/prototype_deploy_n_scale/README.md

 Oh and as for **fleet management**, that’s literally what we do. :)

 That being said, we beg to differ and we won’t only show you why docker and ROS are a good fit, but also how we can help you grow your robotics solution from the prototyping stage to mass deployment and scaling using the same tools and principles.
-### Let’s review some ROS Terminology
-For the sake of clarity let’s define some of the basic ROS lingo used in this article:

-* **Nodes** are the basic units of computation for ROS.
-Nodes can either originate from ROS Packages or written by you in one of the client libraries, either roscpp, or rospy.

-* **Master** is the first ROS process launched.
-It works similarly to a DNS, it provides name registration/lookup for each node.
-Additionally it includes a key based storage system for parameters.
-* **Messages** are the means of communication for the Publisher/Subscriber Model.
-They are simply data structures composed of either standard primitive types, or arrays.
-* **Topics** are the channels of communication for the Publisher/Subscriber Model.
-Topics might require a specific message type.

 ## Prototyping
 Let’s take a concrete example out of my personal experience.
 For a former project, I was considering a couple of different single-board computers (SBCs).
 My goal was to find the cheapest, smallest, most powerful option that could support the Intel RealSense camera.